mxn/eth_option/README.md

 1. *Option House*: owner the generating contracts, defines the fee policy.

-1. *Option "Line" Creator*: creates the “meta” option contract, which specifies ERC20 token pair (underlying and basis), strike price  and expiration date.
+1. *Option Tokens Creator*: creates the 2 ERC20 compatible token contracts (option an anti-option, s. later), which specifies ERC20 token pair (underlying and basis), strike price  and expiration date.

 1. *Option Writer*.
 Deposits the  "underlying" ERC20-compatible tokens with minimum amount specified by by Option Line. in exchange she gets ERC20-compatible option contract  as well  as ERC20-compatible “anti-option” contract (s. later).
 For this transaction *Option Writer* pays fee.